 Do not elevate the head while sleeping

-Place your baby on their back to sleep and follow the advice on safe sleep to reduce the risk of cot death.
+Place your baby on their back to sleep.
+Follow advice on safe sleep to reduce the risk of cot death.